 This course trains students in the installation, configuration and administration of Network Operating Systems.
 This course focuses on installing a Windows Domain controller using Active Directory in the Windows Server environment.
 Prerequisite: CS112 or CS121.
-Course offered on campus.

 CS225 Microsoft Desktop Operating Systems 3 CR